Made to MeasureThe creation of a dress in simple steps

-The process of designing a custom gown requires a basic understanding of your personality and body type.
+The process of designing an artful piece of clothing requires a basic understanding of your personality and body type.
 It also requires trusting and collaborative interaction.
-Brooks strives to understand your clothing needs and your lifestyle so she can create the perfect-fitting gown for you.
+Brooks strives to understand your clothing needs and your lifestyle so she can create the perfect-fitting magical garment for you.

 Great relationships happen when there is a sense of creativity, fun, and a challenge.
 This is what Brooks strives for with every design.

-An ensemble will be created for the next fitting.
+Fitting: an ensemble will be created for this fitting.
 Depending on the design, this fitting may be in the fashion fabric or in a prototype fabric.

-In your initial consultation, we will discuss the wants and needs of your special occasion: type of gown, fabrication, body concerns, venue, color requirements, and timeline.
+1. In your initial consultation, we will discuss your wants and needs.
+The type of ensemble, fabrication, body concerns, venue, color requirements, timeline and your budget.

-After the final design has been selected, I will create the “muslin,” a prototype piece that resembles the final garment.
-At your first fitting, adjustments will be made and agreed upon before the fashion fabric is cut.
+5. After the final design has been selected, I will create the piece that resembles the final garment.

-A few photos of the final garment will be made, and then you will receive final delivery of your Brooks original!
+8. A few photos of the final garment will be taken, and then you will receive the final delivery of your Brooks original!